-Canon 5D versus Fujifilm X-E2
+Canon 5D vs Fujifilm X-E2

-The Canon EOS 5D and the Fujifilm X-E2 are two digital cameras that were revealed to the public, respectively, in August 2005 and October 2013.
+The Canon EOS 5D and the Fujifilm X-E2 are two digital cameras that were announced, respectively, in August 2005 and October 2013.
 The 5D is a DSLR, while the X-E2 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D) and an APS-C (X-E2) sensor.
-The Canon has a resolution of 12.7 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 12.7 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2 is considerably smaller (44 percent) than the Canon 5D.
 Moreover, the X-E2 is substantially lighter (61 percent) than the 5D.
 It is worth mentioning in this context that the 5D is splash and dust resistant, while the X-E2 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D) and the Fujinon X Lens Catalog (X-E2).
 Mirrorless cameras, such as the X-E2, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.